Bacteriophages: The Medicine of Tomorrow?

 FAQ

-Are phages dangerous for humans?
+Are phages dangerous to humans?

 No, bacteriophages are specifically targeted at bacteria and do not attack human cells.